Antonio Donnarumma

-Antonio Donnarumma (/it/; born 7 July 1990) is an Italian professional footballer who plays as a goalkeeper for club Salernitana.
+Antonio Donnarumma (/it/; born 7 July 1990) is an Italian professional footballer who plays as a goalkeeper.

 Club career

 Early career

 A native of Castellammare di Stabia, Donnarumma started his football career with local team Juve Stabia, before joining AC Milan at the age of 15.
 He spent five seasons in the club's youth system and he was a member of the under-17 squad who won the Campionato Nazionale Allievi in 2007, as well as a member of the under-20 side who claimed the Coppa Italia Primavera in 2010, 25 years after the team's last success in the competition – though he missed the second leg of the final through suspension.

 Donnarumma was also selected five times for first-team games since 2008, but eventually he was never fielded nor named on the bench.
 In spite of that, Milan Youth Department Manager Filippo Galli hinted that the young goalkeeper might have been ready to join the first team permanently.